Phone: (208) 705-5861

 Fremont, Madison and Bonneville Counties are hosting free, area-wide community emergency response training to prepare citizens to take care of their neighborhoods and community until professional responders can arrive.

-Idaho Falls - Every Thursday, September 7, 2023
+Idaho Falls - Every Thursday, starts March 7, 2024

-Weekly from 6:30 pm-9:00 pm for approximately 8 weeks.
+Weekly from 6:30 p.m.-9:00 p.m. for approximately 8 weeks.

 Location: ISU Idaho Falls Campus (exact location given upon registration)